juliendoutre/beagle/doc/report.md

 ### Conclusion

-To conclude we can identify the steps that are time consuming:
+We can identify time consuming steps:
 - load the documents
 - filter and lemmatize them
 - create the index
-- save it
+- save the index

-Among these steps, the only one that we could improve further with optimizations seems to be the index creation.
+Among these steps, the only one that we could improve with further optimizations (from an execution time perspective) seems to be the index creation.

 ## Search engine

+The `search` commands performs the following steps:

+### Load the index

 ### Boolean requests